Memorandum of Sale

 Completion

-On the agreed completion date, the buyer will pay the remaining balance of the purchase price, and the property ownership will be transferred.
+On the agreed completion date, the buyers’ solicitor will transfer payment for the remaining balance of the purchase price, and the property ownership will be transferred.
 The keys will be handed over, and the buyer can now move into their new home.

 Additional considerations